SeamlessDistribution/SeamlessDistribution.github.io/merchant/linkapp/index.md

 ---
 layout: default
-title: Promoting SEQR
+title: SEQR Onboarding
 description: SEQR Merchant, link your app to SEQR payment
 ---

-# Promoting SEQR
+# SEQR Onboarding

-The purpose of in-app linking to SEQR is for your customer to be able to pay with SEQR from your app.
-The link should be used to increase usage of your app and thereby increase consumer loyalty to your brand.

-## Information about SEQR in your app

-A sample integration with SEQR would contain the following items:
+A mobile integration with SEQR would contain the following items:

 * A page with brief information about SEQR (optional)
 * A button to pay with SEQR